jamiegonzalez/idk/Spectral-Data-Quality-(continuous-eeg).md

 `[EEG, fft_out] = pop_continuousDFT( EEG, 'ChannelIndex',  1:64, 'Frequencies', [ 0 3; 3 8; 8 12; 8 30; 30 48; 49 51; 59 61; 0 250], 'FrequencyLabel',...
  {'delta' 'theta' 'alpha' 'beta' 'gamma' '60hz-noise' '70hz-noise' 'broadband' }, 'PercentRandom',  20, 'viewGUI',...
  'true' );`

+Note that the script version allows you to specify the percentage of 5-second segments to use.
+It also includes a 'NumberOfPointsFFT' option that allows you to change the length of the window (expressed as the number of sample points rather than the number of seconds).